How to Find Strong Basic Materials Stocks Slated for Positive Earnings Surprises

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Freeport-McMoRan (FCX) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.47 a share, just 14 days from its upcoming earnings release on April 21, 2023.
+Nucor (NUE) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $3.81 a share, just 10 days from its upcoming earnings release on April 20, 2023.

-By taking the percentage difference between the $0.47 Most Accurate Estimate and the $0.43 Zacks Consensus Estimate, Freeport-McMoRan has an Earnings ESP of +7.83%.
-Investors should also know that FCX is one of a large group of stocks with positive ESPs.
+NUE has an Earnings ESP figure of +1.42%, which, as explained above, is calculated by taking the percentage difference between the $3.81 Most Accurate Estimate and the Zacks Consensus Estimate of $3.76.
+Nucor is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-FCX is one of just a large database of Basic Materials stocks with positive ESPs.
-Another solid-looking stock is United States Steel (X).
+NUE is part of a big group of Basic Materials stocks that boast a positive ESP, and investors may want to take a look at Agnico Eagle Mines (AEM) as well.

-United States Steel is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on April 27, 2023.
-X's Most Accurate Estimate sits at $0.64 a share 20 days from its next earnings release.
+Agnico Eagle Mines, which is readying to report earnings on April 27, 2023, sits at a Zacks Rank #3 (Hold) right now.
+It's Most Accurate Estimate is currently $0.47 a share, and AEM is 17 days out from its next earnings report.

-United States Steel's Earnings ESP figure currently stands at +30.47% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.49.
+The Zacks Consensus Estimate for Agnico Eagle Mines is $0.39, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +18.47%.

-Because both stocks hold a positive Earnings ESP, FCX and X could potentially post earnings beats in their next reports.
+Because both stocks hold a positive Earnings ESP, NUE and AEM could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported